hphelion/documentation/cloudos/install.beforeyouinstall.md

 3. Download the HP Cloud OS ISO to the host's local file system or data store.

-4. Configure the virtuala machine Admin Node to point to the ISO as a CD/DVD drive or install media ISO image.
+4. Configure the virtual machine Admin Node to point to the ISO as a CD/DVD drive or install media ISO image.

 ## Boot the Admin Node Using the HP Cloud OS ISO